 Tool 07 — Protect PDF

-Add password protection to any PDF — entirely in your browser.
+Add industrial-grade password protection to any PDF — entirely in your browser.
 Your document and your password never leave your device.
-No signup, no limits, no watermarks.
+No signup, no limits, no risk of server breaches.

 Frequently asked questions